There's no cure for this progressive movement disorder, but treatments can help significantly improve your symptoms.

 Placement of the tube requires a small surgical procedure.
 Risks associated with having the tube include the tube falling out or infections at the infusion site.

 Dopamine agonists.
 Unlike levodopa, dopamine agonists don't change into dopamine.
-Instead, they mimic dopamine effects in your brain.
+Instead, they mimic dopamine effects in the brain.

-They aren't as effective as levodopa in treating your symptoms.
+Dopamine agonists aren't as effective as levodopa in treating symptoms.
 However, they last longer and may be used with levodopa to smooth the sometimes off-and-on effect of levodopa.

-Dopamine agonists include pramipexole (Mirapex), ropinirole (Requip) and rotigotine (Neupro, given as a patch).
-Apomorphine (Apokyn), is a short-acting injectable dopamine agonist used for quick relief.
+Dopamine agonists include pramipexole (Mirapex ER) and rotigotine (Neupro), which is given as a patch.
+Apomorphine (Apokyn) is a short-acting dopamine agonist shot used for quick relief.

-MAO B inhibitors.
-These medications include selegiline (Eldepryl, Zelapar), rasagiline (Azilect) and safinamide (Xadago).
+Monoamine oxidase B (MAO B) inhibitors.
+These medicines include selegiline (Zelapar), rasagiline (Azilect) and safinamide (Xadago).
 They help prevent the breakdown of brain dopamine by inhibiting the brain enzyme monoamine oxidase B (MAO B).
-This enzyme metabolizes brain dopamine.
-Side effects may include nausea or insomnia.
+This enzyme breaks down brain dopamine.
+Selegiline given with levodopa may help prevent wearing off.

-When added to carbidopa-levodopa, these medications increase the risk of hallucinations.
+Side effects of MAO B inhibitors may include headaches, nausea or insomnia.
+When added to carbidopa-levodopa, these medicines increase the risk of hallucinations.

-Side effects, including an increased risk of involuntary movements (dyskinesia), mainly result from an enhanced levodopa effect.
-Other side effects include diarrhea or other enhanced levodopa side effects.
+Side effects, including an increased risk of involuntary movements called dyskinesia, mainly result from an enhanced levodopa effect.
+Other side effects include diarrhea, nausea or vomiting.

 Tolcapone (Tasmar) is another COMT inhibitor that is rarely prescribed due to a risk of serious liver damage and liver failure.

 Anticholinergics.
-These medications were used for many years to help control the tremor associated with Parkinson's disease.
-Several anticholinergic medications are available, including benztropine (Cogentin) or trihexyphenidyl.
+These medicines were used for many years to help control the tremor associated with Parkinson's disease.
+Several anticholinergic medicines are available, including benztropine (Cogentin) or trihexyphenidyl.

 However, their modest benefits are often offset by side effects such as impaired memory, confusion, hallucinations, constipation, dry mouth and impaired urination.

-Side effects may include a purple mottling of the skin, ankle swelling or hallucinations.
+Side effects may include a change in skin color, ankle swelling or hallucinations.

 Deep brain stimulation.
-In deep brain stimulation (DBS), surgeons implant electrodes into a specific part of your brain.
-The electrodes are connected to a generator implanted in your chest near your collarbone that sends electrical pulses to your brain and may reduce your Parkinson's disease symptoms.
+In deep brain stimulation (DBS), surgeons implant electrodes into a specific part of the brain.
+The electrodes are connected to a generator implanted in the chest near the collarbone.
+The generator sends electrical pulses to the brain and may reduce Parkinson's disease symptoms.

-Your doctor may adjust your settings as necessary to treat your condition.
+Your health care team may adjust your settings as necessary to treat your condition.
 Surgery involves risks, including infections, stroke or brain hemorrhage.
-Some people experience problems with the DBS system or have complications due to stimulation, and your doctor may need to adjust or replace some parts of the system.
+Some people experience problems with the DBS system or have complications due to stimulation.
+A member of your health care team may need to adjust or replace some parts of the system.

 However, DBS isn't helpful for problems that don't respond to levodopa therapy apart from tremor.
-A tremor may be controlled by DBS even if the tremor isn't very responsive to levodopa.
+Tremor may be controlled by DBS even if the tremor isn't very responsive to levodopa.

 Although DBS may provide sustained benefit for Parkinson's symptoms, it doesn't keep Parkinson's disease from progressing.